nus-cs2113-AY2324S1/ip/docs/README.md

 The provided dates and times should be in the format 'yyyy-mm-dd hh:mm'

-Format: _event DESCRIPTION /from STARTDATETIME /to ENDDATETIME
+Format: _event DESCRIPTION /from START_DATETIME /to END_DATETIME

 Examples:
 + _event project meeting /from 2022-08-06 13:00 /to 2022-08-06 14:00_